xengeo/java-fundamentals/bites/13_tdd_bite.md

 Makers projects, create a new directory called `number_guesser`, and `cd` into it.

-We're going to build a programme called `NumberGuesser`, where the first player chooses a number and the second player tries to guess it and receives helpful feedback ("higher" or "lower") from the program, to guide them in the right direction.
+We're going to build a programme called `NumberGuesser`, where player one chooses a number and player two tries to guess it and receives helpful feedback ("higher" or "lower") from the program, to guide them in the right direction.

 In your `number_guesser` directory, run `gradle init` to start creating a new Gradle project, then: